KavinduAmalka/LiquorShop_New/SECURITY_IMPLEMENTATION_SUMMARY.md

 - **A03 - Injection Protection**: Active and all existing features preserved
 - **A05 - Security Misconfiguration**: Fully implemented with environment-aware security headers
 - **A06 - Vulnerable Components**: Fully implemented with automated monitoring
+- **A09 - Security Logging**: Fully implemented with comprehensive event tracking

 ### 🔍 Security Testing Commands
 ```powershell